filipdutescu/renamer.nvim/README.md

 `renamer.nvim` is a Visual-Studio-Code-like renaming UI for Neovim, writen in Lua.
-It is considerably customizable and uses the [Neovim >= 0.5.0](https://github.com/neovim/neovim/releases/tag/v0.5.0) LSP feature to as its backend.
+It is considerably customizable and uses the [Neovim >= 0.5.0](https://github.com/neovim/neovim/releases/tag/v0.5.0) LSP feature as its backend.

 ## Features